norskeld/sigma/docs/content/combinators/choice.md

 ---
 title: 'Сombinators › choice'
-description: 'choice combinator tries to apply given parsers in order, until one of them succeeds.
-Returns the value of the succeeding parser, otherwise fails with expectation message of the first parser without consuming input.'
+description: 'choice combinator tries to apply parsers in order, until one of them succeeds.
+Returns a value of the succeeding parser.'
 ---

 # choice